gdawel/neurodiv-5923/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [00.05.11] - 2025-10-09
+- Fix text aligment in the footer.
+- Enable "Entrar" buttom in navbar, so the clients can have access to the system.

 ## [00.05.10] - 2025-10-09
 - This is a devepment beta version, ready for client to test.
 - The first version to be released will have the version updated to [1.0.0].